|

 companies that make really great stuff.

-SD: Tell us about how your involvement
+SD: Tell us about how your involvement with the

-and meeting musicians from around the world.
+meeting musicians from around the world.

 NSR: I’ve been going to PASIC on